Framework

 Know Thyself

-We have a tendency to focus on what we're bad at.
-But your superpowers are likely things you do every day without much thought.
+We tend to focus on what we're bad at.
+But your natural abilities are likely things you do every day without much thought.
 Ask yourself:

 • What unique perspective do I bring to discussions?